apike/allenpike.com/projects/index.markdown

 **Current Projects**

-Since we started Steam Clock, I've usually worked on a new type of project every couple months.
+Since we started Steamclock, I've usually worked on a new type of project every couple months.
 We love working on our own apps, but client work is more interesting than it sounds.

+* [Party Monster](http://www.steamclock.com/partymonster/): A queueing DJ app for parties and road trips.

 * [Prism](http://www.steamclocksw.com/prism/): A photo browser for iPad that excels at showing photos of kittens.

-* [WeddingDJ](http://www.steamclocksoftware.com/weddingdj/): The best darn iPhone app for running music at events.
+* [WeddingDJ](http://www.steamclocksoftware.com/weddingdj/): The best darn iPhone app for running music at weddings.

 * [Consulting work](http://www.steamclocksw.com/consulting/): Some of my more interesting client projects at Steam Clock have been:

+	* an interactive 3D map of the internet

 	* an HTML5 eBook

-	* a Rails site for commercial real estate

 	* an iPhone app for finding fresh food

-	* an interactive retail console for iPad

 	* strategic consulting for a consumer video startup

 	* an app store for a Fortune 500 company

 	* a JavaScript app for the Fortune 500 itself

-	* an iPhone app for ordering wonderful custom suits.
+	* an iPhone app for ordering bespoke suits.

 * [VanJS](http://www.meetup.com/vancouver-javascript-developers/): I created the Vancouver Javascript Developers group, and it's turned out pretty well.

-* [Unladen Follow](http://www.unladenfollow.com/): What started as a project to learn Rails ended up as an unfollow helper that I still use regularly.
-Basically it tells you who is really annoying, before or after you follow them.
+* Unladen Follow: What started as a project to learn Rails ended up as an unfollow helper.
+It was broken by Twitter's 1.1 API changes, but I'd love to bring it back one day.

-* **Prototypes**: Lots of interesting prototypes haven't made it out of the Steam Clock labs - for example an antisocial Facebook app, a Git client for Mac, and a turn-based strategy game.
+* Prototypes: Lots of interesting prototypes haven't made it out of the Steam Clock labs - for example an antisocial Facebook app, a Git client for Mac, and a turn-based strategy game.